Dean, Medical College of Georgia

 He has served on the National Institutes of Health Neurological Sciences and Disorders-K Study Section that reviews clinical trials within the National Institute of Neurological Diseases and Stroke and has chaired NINDS Clinical Trial Special Emphasis Panels.
-Dr. Hess helped develop the REACH telestroke network in rural Georgia that now numbers 30 hospitals.
-REACH enables timely stroke diagnosis and treatment by using the internet to eliminate distance between patients and stroke specialists.
-He is also Co-Founder and Chairman of the Board of Directors of REACH Health Inc., a telestroke company that spun out of MCG and now also provides similar services for a variety of acute medical problems to patients, physicians and hospitals worldwide.
+Dr. Hess helped develop the REACH telestroke network in rural Georgia that enables timely stroke diagnosis and treatment by using the internet to eliminate distance between patients and stroke specialists.
+He was Co-Founder of REACH Health Inc., a telestroke company that spun out of MCG and provides similar services for a variety of acute medical problems to patients, physicians and hospitals worldwide.
 Dr. Hess also has a major interest in the area of remote ischemic limb conditioning (RIC) and he and his research team have an NIH- funded initiative to develop RIC as a treatment for acute ischemic stroke and vascular cognitive impairment.
 He is on the steering or advisory committee of three international clinical trials of remote conditioning in neurological disease.
 He serves as the Associate Editor of the journal Translational Stroke Research and is on the Editorial Board of Stroke, Brain Circulation and Cell Transplantation.
 He serves on the American Heart Association Telestroke Committee, the American Board of Psychiatry and Neurology Vascular Neurology Board Examination Committee and the American Stroke Association Scientific Sessions Committee.
 A passionate educator of students, residents and fellows, he has received numerous teaching honors including the MCG Educator of the Year Award and Exemplary Teaching Award.
 In 2012 he received MCG’s Outstanding Faculty Member Award and the Distinguished Research Award from the university’s Research Institute.
 He received the 2001 Humanism in Medicine Award from The Healthcare Foundation of New Jersey and was inducted into the Gold Humanism Honor society.
 Dr. Hess is board certified in internal medicine, neurology and vascular neurology and has been named to America’s Top Doctors and Best Doctors in America since 2000.